Language

 "I have seen the movie three times."

-4.1 Explanation: Using the past participle ("seen") without its required helping verb
+5.1 Using the past participle ("seen") without its required helping verb

-This construction fails because it attempts to use "seen" (a past participle) as though it were a past verb of See.
+This construction fails because it attempts to use "seen" (a past participle) as though it were a past verb of see.
 In standard English, past participles cannot function independently as the main verb in a sentence—they must be supported by appropriate helping verbs.

 The Most Common Mistake: Why "I seen him" is Incorrect